 Many of us will eventually have children, nieces and nephews, great-grandchildren, uncles, aunts, and parents – and many more relatives too numerous to mention – on our DNA match list.

 Now, let’s talk about grandchildren DNA matches, shall we?
+It’s what we all want to learn about.

 How much DNA do you share with your grandchild?